dimohamdy/FundaGold/README.md

 - `bedrooms`: Number of bedrooms required.
 - `objectType`: Type of rental object (e.g., "apartment").
 - `publicationDate`: Publication date range (in days).
-- `vestedaURL`: Direct URL for specific queries on Vesteda.

 ## Supported Websites
 The bot currently aggregates data from the following websites, with more to be added: